webplatform/docs-wpd/Implementation_Patterns/index.md

 ====Tables with rows====

+In some cases we want form users to define multiple rows of a table, like in Related Specifications.

+We do this by defining a Sub-form (see the section immediately above).
+The result of that sub-form is a concatenation of all of sub-templates filled in with their values.

+In the case of [[Template:Related_Specifications]] you can see that the template just outputs a single row in MediaWiki table syntax.
+In the main [[Template:CSS_Property]] template, we output a header row and then just dump all of the contents of the Specifications parameter (which, again, is just a concatenation of those table rows from the Related Specifications template) right there.

+One thing to be aware of when you're building up tables like this is that we need to be aware of the Table Gotcha (see next section) if we're using #if blocks.

+See [http://www.mediawiki.org/wiki/Help:Tables] for more information.

 ====Gotcha: Table syntax====

 We use tables a lot.
 Some parts of the page should have tables if there's rows of content to show, and no table if not.
 There's a weird gotcha to be aware of.